angrybacon/doomsday-wiki/markdown/articles/2022/01/17/zero-respect.md

 perhaps so I might look to cut one for something but for what?
 That remains to be seen.

-I would strongly advise you 1.
-Don't try to mimic my decklist because it is very much made for me and 2.
+I would strongly advise you to 1.
+Not try to mimic my decklist because it is very much made for me and 2.
 Have a go at building your own little sideboard guide as it's a very good exercise to go through.
 Even if you do disregard it afterwards.

 As always if you want even more content please check out our [resources](/appendices/resources) page which includes a list of community